JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ---

-¹ The definition of this and other structs above is not an explicit requirement of LearnAPI.jl, whose constracts are purely functional.
+¹ The definition of this and other structs above is not an explicit requirement of LearnAPI.jl, whose constructs are purely functional.

 ² An implementation can provide further accessor functions, if necessary, but like the native ones, they must be included in the [`LearnAPI.functions`](@ref)